Classic Thanksgiving Stuffing

 - 2 large eggs, room temperature and lightly beaten

-- 1 loaf of day-old French bread, or Italian bread, cut into 1-inch cubes (about 10 cups)
+- 1 loaf of day-old bread, French, Italian or sandwich bread, cut into 1-inch cubes (about 10–12 cups)

-- Preheat and Prepare the Pan: Preheat oven to 350°F (175°C) and prepare a 9×13-inch casserole dish by spraying it lightly with cooking spray.
+- Preheat the oven to 350°F and lightly grease a 9×13-inch casserole dish.

-- Cook the Vegetables: In a large skillet, melt the butter over low-medium heat.
-Add the onion, celery, and garlic.
-Sauté for 6-8 minutes or until vegetables are softened.
-Season with sage, thyme, rosemary, salt, and pepper.½ cup unsalted butter1 medium onion2 celery stalks2 to 3 garlic cloves2 teaspoons dried sage1 teaspoon dried thyme1 teaspoon dried rosemary1 teaspoon salt¼ teaspoon ground black pepper
+- In a large skillet, melt the butter over medium heat.
+Add the onion, celery, and garlic, and cook for 6 to 8 minutes or until softened.
+Stir in the sage, thyme, rosemary, salt, and pepper.½ cup unsalted butter1 medium onion2 celery stalks2 to 3 garlic cloves2 teaspoons dried sage1 teaspoon dried thyme1 teaspoon dried rosemary1 teaspoon salt¼ teaspoon black pepper

-- Mix the Eggs and Broth: In a separate bowl, whisk together 2 cups of chicken broth and the eggs.2 large eggs
+- In a separate bowl, whisk together 2 cups of chicken broth and the eggs until well combined.2 to 2 ½ cups low-sodium chicken broth2 large eggs

-- Bake the Stuffing: Transfer the mixture to the prepared dish.
-Cover with foil and bake for 30 minutes.
-Remove the foil and bake an additional 10-15 minutes until the top is crispy and golden.
+- Transfer the mixture to the prepared baking dish, cover with foil, and bake for 30 minutes.
+Remove the foil and bake for another 10 to 15 minutes, or until the top is golden brown and slightly crisp.

 Notes